fiftydinar/gidro-os/README.md

 > [!IMPORTANT]
 > Backup your important data before proceeding with the installation.

-> [!CAUTION]
-> Rebasing is only supported from Fedora Silverblue edition.

-To rebase an existing Silverblue installation to the latest build:
+To rebase an existing installation to the latest build:

 - Reset any package overrides & other mutations that are done to the image:
   ```